xpack/vscode-xpack-extension-ts/README.md

 # xPack C/C++ Managed Build (beta)

-Manage and build C/C++ projects with CMake, meson, etc, using the xPack tools.
+A VS Code extension to manage and build C/C++ projects with CMake, meson, etc, using the xPack tools.

 ## Features